LinaIva/ai-for-software-documentation/README.md

 ## Project Description

-This project explores the use of artificial intelligence in software documentation and code comprehension, with a focus on source code summarization.
+This repository contains a master's thesis project focused on the use of artificial intelligence in software documentation and code comprehension.
+The main focus is source code summarization.
 The current implementation investigates how large language models can generate concise natural-language summaries of Python code.
-The project also explores retrieval-based context enhancement and evaluation methods for comparing generated summaries with reference documentation.
+The project also tests whether similar code examples can help the model produce better summaries and how the generated summaries can be compared with reference ones.
 ## Goal

 Design and implement an AI-based solution for software documentation and code comprehension.